Adult Learning & Christian Formation

 EfM is an international certificate program of theological education for laypeople.
 (That’s right; in the Episcopal Church we are all “ministers,” so do not let the name of the program fool you into thinking it is for clergy.)

-Course materials are provided by the School of Theology of the University of the South (“Sewanee”).
-Classes are led by mentors who are trained and accredited by Sewanee.
+The School of Theology of the University of the South (“Sewanee”) provides a study guide, and classes are led by mentors who are trained and accredited by Sewanee.
 Through study, prayer, and theological reflection in small groups, and guided by trained mentors, EfM helps you find and use your gifts for ministry where you live and work.

-The four-year program — committed to only one year at a time! — covers the Old Testament (Year 1), New Testament (Year 2), Church History (Year 3), and Theology, Ethics, and Inter-faith Relations (Year 4).
-Tuition is $375 per year, and scholarship assistance is available for St Alban’s members.
+The four-year program — committed to only one year at a time! — covers the Old Testament (Year 1), New Testament (Year 2), Church History (Year 3), and Theology, Ethics, and Interfaith Relations (Year 4).
+Tuition is $330 per year, and scholarship assistance is available for St Alban’s members.

-Our “academic year” runs from January to November, with a break from mid-June to Labor Day.
-St. Alban’s offers two EfM groups: Wednesdays from 9 to 11:30 AM, and Saturdays from 10 AM to 12:30 PM.
+Our “academic year” runs from January to November, with a break in the summer and finishing before Thanksgiving.
+St. Alban’s EfM group meets Wednesdays from 6:30 to 8:00 PM.